Editorial Standards

 Provide Adoptive Child’s Information

-Enter the child’s full legal name exactly as it will appear on your tax return, the date of birth in MM/DD/YYYY, the place of birth by city and state, and select the gender option shown on the form.
+Enter the child’s full legal name exactly as it will appear on your tax return, the date of birth in MM/DD/YYYY, the place of birth by city and state, and select the gender option shown on the form (do not use a nickname or pre-adoption name – informal names create a mismatch between the ATIN record and the eventual tax filing).
 Match SSA records to prevent mismatches and holds.

 - Exact name order, first, middle, last